BuonHobo/tesi-triennale/Content/The experiment.md

 - Avoiding collisions is great for both safety and efficiency
     - The MakespanPlanner doesn’t account for collisions, but collisions increase makespan
     - Probably more than the RiskAssessmentPlanner

+## Objective
+In order to test and showcase our model and implementation's effectiveness at finding good trade offs between risk and makespan, we decided to carry out an experiment.
+The experiment is based on